 4) based on Tom's findings and our progress to date, we will ask the Town of Halton Hills for an extension to the June 23, 2008 'deferral date'

 We remain undeterred in our endeavour to protect, restore and preserve the historic heritage homestead at Fallbrook Farm.
-We sincerely value your support which is essential in continuing the battle, and your encouragement is both energizing and rewarding.
+We sincerely value your support which is essential in continuing the struggle, and your encouragement is both energizing and rewarding.

 Abundant thanks, and we wish you the very best.